Important Dates & Information:

 The University of Michigan is robust constellation of academic, professional, and clinical units with which to partner, including but not limited to subject areas of medicine, pediatric medicine, geriatrics, psychology, public health, public policy, obesity, sociology, art and design, kinesiology, and biomechanics.

-ARCH 726 – Theories in Design Health - This course provides students with an understanding of the multitude of definitions of health across the globe, over time, and in various demographic realms.
+Arch 726: MS Theories in Design Health: This course will provide students with an understanding of the multitude of definitions of health across the globe, over time, and in various demographic realms.
 Students will become familiar with the nexus of disciplines and professions which enable and constrain design health.
+(3 credit hours)

-ARCH 727 – Health: Individual Infrastructures - This course covers topics related to individual health and will examine the role of design in determining the metrics of individual health within domestic, work, and recreational environments.
+Arch 727: Health: Individual Infrastructures: This course covers topics related to individual (singular) health and will examine the role of design in determining the metrics of individual health within domestic, work, and recreational environments.
 Participants will examine the body at rest, work, and play in specific spatial and environmental contexts determining disparities in which such activities that place and resolving the mechanics of the infrastructural differences.
+(3 credit hours)

-ARCH 728 – Health: Civic Infrastructures - This course will cover topics related to the features of heterogeneous populations at rest, work, and play, and in the specific spatial and environmental contexts in which such activities take place.
-The collective behavior of civic infrastructures is closely associated with ecologies and systematic conditions of healthcare and healthcare access across multiple home, work, and recreational environments.
+Arch 728: Health: Civic Infrastructures: This course covers topics related to the affects of larger populations at rest, work, and play; and in the specific spatial and environmental contexts in which these activities take place.
+The collective behavior of civic infrastructures is more closely associated with ecologies and systematic conditions of healthcare and healthcare access across multiple home, work, and recreational environments.
+(3 credit hours)